nci/drishti/README.md

    Added : get/save transfer funcion shape from transfer function editor.
 This works the same way as get/save colour-opacity gradients in transfer editor.
 When in the transfer function shape/spine editor, press "s" to save current transfer function shape with a name; press spacebar to load a named shape.
   Added : .stl file save option for mesh generation.
+  Added : Shift+Right mouse click to change rotation pivot.
+Normally the rotation pivot is at the center of the volume.
+To change that Shift+Right mouse click on the desired point to set that point as the new rotation pivot.
+Rotation pivot can be on any geometry or volume.
+To reset the rotation pivot, Shift+Right click on empty region on screen.

 ---------------------------------------------------------------------------
 27/July/2014